siakaramalegos/modern-markdown-blog/readme.md

   ---
   ```
 3. Generate your posts with `npm run generate`.
 This will not delete stale posts.
 You must manually delete them.
 Also, it will overwrite posts with the same name.
-4. [TODO: Run webpack to create the build - currently doesn't manage the new html files in `src/blog/`]
+4. Build with webpack!
+Run development mode with `npm start` and view the output at http://localhost:8080, or run the production build with `npm run build`.
+The `/build/` folder will contain the static production build ready for deployment.

 ## Contributing